-A somewhat simplified way to define co-operative car insurance entails calling it a policy made possible through a group collective.
+A somewhat simplified way to define co-op car insurance entails calling it a policy made possible through a group collective.

 A co-operative auto insurance company is an enterprise comprised of members who come together to provide seemingly cheaper car insurance.

 Co-operatives may run with less overhead due to not maintaining a corporate executive structure.
 Executives come with very high salaries and other expenses.
-Additional costs with the operation of any company contribute to premiums being expensive.
+Additional costs with the operation of any company contribute to insurance premium being expensive.